-Finance will provide separate advice through your AAUs to supplement advice provided under section 6.5 Delivery to Parliament House and Finance within this guide.

-- 2. The separate advice will confirm: - a.
-When Portfolio Budget Statements (PB Statements) must be delivered to the Senate Tabling Office, House of Representatives, the Treasury media lockup and Stakeholder lockup, the Parliamentary Library and for the Department of Finance (Finance). - b.
-The number of books required for the Treasury media lockup and the Treasury stakeholder lockup as the Budget lockup arrangement are still under consideration due to COVID restrictions. - c.
-The basis in which measures will be reported in Table 1.2 Entity 2020-21 Budget measures as a decision is being sought to make a change to an underlying cash balance basis. - 3.
+- a.
+The number of books required for both the Treasury media and Treasury stakeholder lockups. - b.
+The delivery of the books for the Treasury media lockup and Treasury stakeholder lockup. - 4.
+Finance will provide updated advice under section 6.5 Delivery to Parliament House and Finance for when Portfolio Budget Statements (PB Statements) must be delivered to the Senate Tabling Office, House of Representatives, the Parliamentary Library and to the Department of Finance (Finance) itself. - 5.
 The primary purpose of the PB Statements is to perform a legal function as 'relevant documents' under the Acts Interpretation Act 1901 to aid the interpretation of Appropriation Bills (No. 1 and 2) 2020-21 and the Appropriation (Parliamentary Departments) Bill (No. 1) 2020-21.